klaytnusecase/Donation_In-kind-Donation-Tracking/README.md

     - Each type has own expiration date, which is the minimum of expiration dates of goods.

 3. [Local] The foundation sets the number of boxes by types.
-    - The number of boxes is determined depending on the quantity of goods that a member donates.
+    - The number of boxes is determined depending on the quantity of goods that members donate.
-    - The numbers are stored in a local database.
+    - These numbers are stored in a local database.

 4. [Local] The foundation artificially distributes boxes to recipients.
     - This step needs for simulating a donation event before recording the box information into the Klaytn.
     - Temporal distributions are saved in a local database to be easily modified.

 5. [Klaytn] The foundation uploads box distribution details to the Klaytn.
-    - Each box has an identification number, and is sent to a recipient. (method: *sendBox*)
+    - Each box has an identification number and is sent to a recipient. (method: *sendBox*)
-    - A box contains many information including the identification number, box type, recipient, expiration date, and etc.
+    - A box contains rich information including the identification number, box type, recipient, expiration date, and etc.